-The number of shares initially available for issuance under awards granted pursuant to the 2021 Plan is 768,819 shares of common stock.
-The number of shares initially available for issuance will be increased on January 1 of each calendar year beginning in 2022 and ending in 2031, by an amount equal to the lesser (A) an amount such that the resulting sum (the new "Overall Share Limit") is equal to 12% of the aggregate number of shares of Common Stock outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares of Common Stock as is determined by the Board.
-Shares issued under the 2021 Plan may be authorized but unissued shares, shares purchased in the open market or treasury shares.
+The number of shares initially available for issuance under awards granted pursuant to the 2021 Plan is 768,819 shares of the Company's Common Stock.
+The number of shares initially available for issuance will be increased on January 1 of each calendar year beginning in 2022 and ending in 2031, by an amount equal to the lesser of (i) an amount such that the resulting sum is equal to 12% of the aggregate number of shares of the Company's Common Stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of the Company's Common Stock as is determined by the Company's Board.
+Shares of the Company's Common Stock issued under the 2021 Plan may be authorized but unissued shares, shares purchased in the open market or treasury shares.
 If an award under the 2021 Plan expires, lapses or is terminated, exchanged for cash, surrendered to an exchange program, repurchased, cancelled without having been fully exercised or forfeited, any shares subject to such award will, as applicable, become or again be available for new grants under the 2021 Plan.

 All employees, directors, and consultants of the Company and its subsidiaries are eligible to receive awards under the 2021 Plan.
-As of December 31, 2022, eighteen individuals are eligible to receive awards under the 2021 Plan.
+As of December 31, 2023, 18 individuals are eligible to receive awards under the 2021 Plan.

-The 2021 Plan is generally administered by the Board, which may delegate its duties and responsibilities to committees of Board and or officers of the Company (referred to collectively as the "plan administrator").
+The 2021 Plan is generally administered by the Company's Board, which may delegate its duties and responsibilities to committees of the Company's Board and or officers of the Company (referred to collectively as the "plan administrator").
 The plan administrator will have the authority to make all determinations and interpretations under, prescribe all forms for use with, and adopt rules for the administration of, the 2021 Plan, subject to its express terms and conditions.
 The plan administrator will also set the terms and conditions of all awards under the 2021 Plan, including any vesting and vesting acceleration conditions.
 The plan administrator may also institute and determine the terms and conditions of an "exchange program," which could provide for the surrender or cancellation, transfer, or reduction or increase of exercise price, of outstanding awards, subject to the limitations provided for in the Incentive Award Plan.